opencord/openolt/agent/test/README.md

 $ make test
 ```
 Once you have successfully built and run the unit-test, the test report will be available in `test_openolt_report.xml` file in `agent/test`.
-To clean all build artificats and test reports, do `make clean` in `agent/test`.
+To clean all build artifacts and test reports, do `make clean` in `agent/test`.

 # Adding new Unit Test Cases

 Before you add new test cases please read [GOOGLE TEST COOKBOOK](https://github.com/google/googletest/blob/master/googlemock/docs/cook_book.md) and [USING CMOCK](https://github.com/hjagodzinski/C-Mock/blob/master/README.md) to get acquainted with frameworks used for the unit-test cases.
 ## Create mocks, if needed
 Refer `agent/test/src/bal_mocker.cc` and `agent/test/src/bal_mocker.h` to see how mock functions are created (if needed by your test case).
-In the afore mentioned examples, mocks are created for certain BAL APIs.
+In the aforementioned examples, mocks are created for certain BAL APIs.

 ## Create Unit Test Case
 Please refer example `agent/test/src/test_enable_olt.cc`.